Rogue River - Middle Fish Report for 7-4-2018

 Salmon Are Booming in Oregon’s Rogue River.
 Dam Removal May Be Why.

-Rogue River - Middle - Prospect, OR (Jackson County)
+Rogue River - Middle - Grants Pass, OR (Josephine County)

 by Matt Wieser